jake314159/markdown-latex/readme.md

 + Italic
 + Underline
 + Strike through
-+ Code blocks & syntax highlighting
++ Code blocks and syntax highlighting
 + Page break - not standard markdown but can be done with 4 or more empty lines
 + Horizontal rules (3 or more \* or \- (ignoring spaces))
 + Backslash escapes